 This is the driver function for this program.
 It creates a list using the get_primes function and then places each of those prime numbers into a queue which will be accessed by the specific process that is calling this function at the time.

-This is the main function for this program.
-It creates a queue using the multiprocessing module and then creates the processes that will be used to queue the primes.
+The main function of this program creates a queue using the multiprocessing module and then creates the processes that will be used to queue the prime numbers.
 Once a process is created, it is appended to a list and then the process is started.
 Then we join each of the processes using the built-in join function.
 Note that this method is almost identical to the method used to create threads in example 1.

 Conclusion